speedsticko/til/mobile/ios-swift.md

 String interpolation syntax: wrap your values inside `\()`

-Multi line strings using triple `"""`:
+Multi-line strings using triple `"""`:
 ```
 let myLongString = """
 Here is a really